xmlunit/xmlunit/README.md

 ### Java

-XMLUnit 2.x builds using Ant, run `ant -projecthelp` for the available targets, but mainly you want to runant
+XMLUnit for Java builds using Apache Ant, run `ant -projecthelp` for the available targets, but mainly you want to run

 ```sh
 $ ant